command will, by default, listen for up to 15 seconds of speech from

 $ ml transcribe azspeech [FILENAME] -l <lang> --lang=<lang>

 A simple example, listening for the audio on the microphone:

-To convert between file formats see the section on GNU/Linux Desktop Survival Guide.
+To convert from other audio formats to a suitable wav file see the section on converting audio formats in the GNU/Linux Desktop Survival Guide.

 To save the output to a text file simply use the shell redirect

 $ ml transcribe azspeech harvard.wav > harvard.txt $ cat harvard.txt The stale smell of old beer lingers it takes heat to bring out the odor.
 A cold dip restore's health and Zest, a salt pickle taste fine with Ham tacos, Al Pastore are my favorite a zestful food is the hot cross bun.

 The transcribe command will only record up to 15 seconds.
 To transcribe more that this from your own recorded voice, simply save the recording into a file and then transcribe that file.
 See the section on recording audio from the GNU/Linux Desktop Survival Guide for details.